Share

 Introduction

-Few events in the early interplanetary history of mindkind have imprinted on the galactic noosphere as much as the Technocalypse, a tragic chain of events that took over five billion lives, and the period that followed, often referred to as the Second Dark Age.
+Few events in the early interplanetary history of mindkind have imprinted on the galactic noosphere as much as the Technocalypse, a tragic chain of events that took over 11.4 billion lives, and the period that followed, often referred to as the Second Dark Age.
 As with all such mythopoetic representations, exaggeration and half-truth has too often replaced fact.
 Although it is correct to speak of an extreme Cascading Complexity Collapse (the academic term) the Solsys event was surpassed in scale and severity by later examples such as the Gemand Crisis or the Swallowflight Disaster, despite the representations to the contrary in the popular media.
 Had it indeed been that severe Terragen life would never have survived.
 Nevertheless, it is generally conceded that had events in Sol System progressed somewhat differently, or been only somewhat more severe than they were, virtually all of Solar civilization, perhaps even all Solar sophonts, would have ceased to exist.
 Some believe that even the transapients in Solsys, the interstellar colonies of ordinary sophonts, and extrasolar transapients around the nearby stars were also endangered, though it is a point of discussion and debate even in the Current Era.

 The following account, the so-called "Standard Model", of the event is based on historical and cliological evidence and extensive simulation.
 A relatively large number of records have survived from this time, and even if a number of minor details remain obscure, it is relatively easy to reconstruct the overall disaster with a high degree of confidence.